smflem/smflem.github.io/_posts/2020-06-21-second-system.md

 Most people know Fred Brooks for his eponymous law from *The Mythical Man-Month* that states "Adding manpower to a late software project only makes it later".

-I'm trying to get around to writing up this core thesis, but in fact, that essay only spans ~13 pages of what is a 250+ page book of essays on software development.
+I'm trying to get around to writing up this core thesis, but that essay spans just 13 pages of what is a 250+ page book of essays on software development.
 So I'm breaking off and examining smaller chunks of insight from his less-well-known writing.

 First up, The Second System Trap:

 >
 >An architect's first work is apt be spare and clean.
 They know they don't know